timfennell/PiSlider/README.md

 A Raspberry Pi 5-powered camera slider system with 3-axis motion control, designed for professional timelapse, cinematic, and macro 3D scanning photography.

+All modes are still being tested and refined, but the core parts are all there.
+More information about the hardware and wiring coming soon!!!

 ## Overview

 PiSlider combines precision motor control, a web-based interface, and a sophisticated exposure automation system into one portable platform.
 Connect to the slider's WiFi hotspot, open a browser, and control everything from your phone or laptop — no app install required.